Talk to a healthcare professionals 1-855-899-2873

 Localized prostate cancer

-Localized prostate cancer is contained within the prostate, in other words it has not spread outside of the prostate.
+Localized prostate cancer is contained within the prostate, in other words, it has not spread outside of the prostate.
 Many localized cancers are often not very aggressive and tend to grow slowly.
 Because of this, chances are high that this type of cancer will not cause you any problems in your lifetime.
 However, some localized cancers grow more quickly than others and can spread to other parts of your body.

 There is no perfect treatment for localized cancer; each treatment has its strengths and weaknesses.
-A radical prostatectomy (the complete removal of the prostate) or a radiation therapy treatment can be done, but simply keeping a close watch can be enough to find any cancerous growths in time.
+A radical prostatectomy (the complete removal of the prostate) or a radiation therapy treatment can be done, but simply keeping a close watch can be enough to find any cancerous growth in time.
 Discuss the possible courses of treatment with your urologist.

 Locally advanced prostate cancer